-PAS/IAS 41 Agriculture
+PAS 41 Agriculture

-The amendment removes the requirement in PAS/IAS 41 for entities to exclude cash flows for taxation when measuring fair value.
-This aligns the fair value measurement in PAS/IAS 41 with the requirements of PFRS 13 Fair Value Measurement to use internally consistent cash flows and discount rates and enables preparers to determine whether to use pretax or post-tax cash flows and discount rates for the most appropriate fair value measurement.
+The amendment removes the requirement in PAS 41 for entities to exclude cash flows for taxation when measuring fair value.
+This aligns the fair value measurement in PAS 41 with the requirements of PFRS 13 Fair Value Measurement to use internally consistent cash flows and discount rates and enables preparers to determine whether to use pretax or post-tax cash flows and discount rates for the most appropriate fair value measurement.

 The amendment is applied prospectively, i.e., for fair value measurements on or after the date an entity initially applies the amendment.
-The amendment is effective for annual periods beginning on or after 1 January 2022, with early application permitted.